Cultural Affairs Office

 Keeley Steenson, whose “This Could Be Your Public Art- The Discovery Tour” is an interactive community art tour highlighting public spaces within the neighborhood of Spring Branch as potential sites for public art.

 For more information on the Let Creativity Happen!
-Express Grant program offered four times a year, visit https://houstonartsalliance.com/new-grant-opportunities.
+Express Grant program offered four times a year, visit https://houstonartsalliance.com.
 The next deadline is Monday, March 5, 2018 at 5:30 pm.
 Applicants are welcome to apply for Let Creativity Happen!
 Express Grants at every deadline and also apply for any other HAA grant program during the year.

 Funding for this grant program and others is provided by the City of Houston utilizing Hotel Occupancy Taxes (HOT).
-For more information on the City’s cultural programs, go to www.houstontx.gov/culturalaffairs or follow the Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.
+For more information on the City’s cultural programs, go to www.houstontx.gov/culturalaffairs or follow The Mayor’s Office of Cultural Affairs on Facebook @HoustonMOCA.